1jour1vin

 Wine rated (2023 guide) 98/100 (Jonathan Choukroun Chicheportiche)

-A lovely powdery, aromatic, complex nose offering power, finesse, delicacy, and depth.
+A lovely, powdery, aromatic, and complex nose that offers power, finesse, delicacy, and depth.
 The wine benefits from being decanted.
-It reveals notes of violet, bright blackcurrant, morello cherry and, more subtly, wild blueberry, combined with hints of red berries, fresh blond tobacco, Cubeb pepper and a discreet touch of cardamom, spices and an almost charcoal-like note.
-The palate is mineral and fruity, offering deliciousness, a lovely silkiness, depth, and an enveloping richness.
+It features notes of violet, vibrant blackcurrant, morello cherry, and, more subtly, wild blueberry, combined with hints of red berries, touches of fresh blond tobacco, Cuben pepper, as well as a subtle hint of cardamom, spices, and a subtle, almost charcoal-like note.
+The palate is mineral, fruity, and offers a rich, indulgent character, a lovely silkiness, depth, and a coating richness.
 Beautiful silky richness.
-On the palate, this wine expresses notes of pulpy blackberry, crushed wild black berries, camphor, Bourbon vanilla, and subtle hints of toasted hazelnut.
+On the palate, this wine expresses notes of juicy blackberry, crushed wild black berries, camphor, Bourbon vanilla, and subtle hints of toasted hazelnut.
 The tannins are supple, elegant, and flavorful.
 Good length.
-A subtle hint of pleasant bitterness, very appetizing, supple, and subtle.
+A subtle hint of pleasant bitterness, plenty of appeal, suppleness, and subtlety.

 The Wine Cellar Insider - Jeff Leve